I’ve always loved and have grown up with music, so to work in the industry was, for as long as I can remember, all I’ve wanted to do.

-It’s important when launching an artist to reach both the die-hard music consumers, but to also build awareness among the casual music consumers.
+It’s important when launching an artist to reach both the die-hard music consumers and build awareness among casual music consumers.
 This is, in part, how you create household names.

-Regional press is location targeted, so we really come into our own when an act is touring, as we’re the direct connection between the artist and the press in the towns that they visit.
+Regional press is location targeted, so we really come into our own when an act is touring.
+We’re the direct connection between the artist and the press in the towns that they visit.

 When an artist is playing a show in a regional city, we’ll create a strategy and plan to make sure that the local newspapers, magazines, students and online sites are all aware of the show.

-We’ll aim for upfront coverage with previews, and then providing review tickets for the show – creating a buzz leading up to the concert and coverage post-show.
+We’ll aim for upfront coverage with previews, and provide review tickets for the show, creating a buzz leading up to the concert and coverage post-show.

-There is a direct connection between having regional coverage for an artist and ticket sales, so we also work for concert promoters for individual tours and liaise with their marketing teams, plus work a variety of one-off events.
+There is a direct connection between having regional coverage for an artist and ticket sales, so we also work for concert promoters for individual tours and liaise with their marketing teams.

 It’s always a pleasure when you work with an artist from day one and play a small part in the rise of their career.
 Knowing that you have helped along the way is incredibly rewarding.